 Symptoms: Short-term (acute) overexposure to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
-May aggravate pre-existing respiratory problems reported.

-(e.g. asthma, emphysema).

-Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung) and may affect pulmonary function.
-Manganese overexposure can affect the central nervous system, resulting in impaired speech and movement.
-Bronchitis and some lung fibrosis have been such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to welding fume or dust.
+May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
+Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
 Refer to Section 11 for more information.

-Hazards: Welding hazards are complex and may include physical and health hazards

-Indication of immediate medical attention and special treatment needed

-Treatment: Treat Symptomatically.

-5. FIRE-FIGHTING MEASURES

-General fire hazards: As shipped, this product is nonflammable.
+Hazards: Welding hazards are complex and may include physical and health hazard such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to welding fume or dust.
+Refer to Section 11 for more information.
+Indication of immediate medical a ttention and special treatment needed Treatment: Treat symptomatically.
+5. FIRE-FIGHTING MEASURES S General Fire Hazards: As shipped, this product is nonflammable.
 However, welding arc and sparks can ignite combustibles and flammable products.
-Read and understand American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" and National Fire Protection Association NFPA 51B, "Standard for Fire Prevention During Welding, Cutting and Other Hot Work"

-before using this product.

-Suitable (and unsuitable) extinguishing media
+Read and understand American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" and National Fire Protection Association NFPA 51B, "Standard for Fire Prevention During Welding, Cutting and Other Hot Work" before using this product.
+Suitable (and unsuitable) exting uishing media Suitable extinguishing media: As shipped, the product will not burn.
+In case of fire in the surroundings: use appropriate extinguishing agent.
+Unsuitable extinguishing media: None known.
+Specific hazards arising from the chemical: Welding arc and sparks can ignite combustibles and flammable products.
+Special protective equipment an d precautions for firefighters Special fire fighting procedures: Use standard firefighting procedures and consider the hazards of other involved materials.
+Special protective equipment for fire-fighters: Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.

-Suitable extinguishing

-media:

-As shipped, the product will not burn.
-In case of fire in the surroundings:

-use appropriate extinguishing agent.

-Unsuitable extinguishing

-media:

-None known.

-Specific hazards arising from

-the chemical:

-Welding arc and sparks can ignite combustibles and flammable products.

-Special protective equipment and precautions for firefighters procedures:

-Special fire fighting

-Use standard firefighting procedures and consider the hazards of other involved materials.

-Special protective equipment

-for fire-fighters:

-Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.
 Self-contained breathing apparatus and full protective clothing must be worn in case of fire.